Evenflo vs. Graco vs. Britax: Which is the Best Infant Car Seat?

 The Importance of Child Car Seats

-Whether you are getting ready to have a baby, you are caring for a baby, or your child has outgrown his or her infant car seat, it is very important that you always have an appropriate seat available for trips that require a vehicle.
-Failing to do so could have horrific consequences, including death if you are involved in an accident with a child that is not restrained properly.
+Whether you are getting ready to have a baby, you are caring for a baby, or your child has outgrown his or her infant car seat, you must always have an appropriate seat available for trips that require a vehicle.
+Failing to do so could have horrific consequences, including death, if you are involved in an accident with a child that is not restrained properly.

-Every state has laws requiring safety seats for children, and for good reason – car crashes are responsible for more children’s deaths than any other cause.
-In fact, having the appropriate car seat has a drastic impact on all children, no matter what their age.
+Every state has laws requiring safety seats for children, and for a good reason – car crashes are responsible for more children's deaths than any other cause.
+Having the appropriate car seat has a drastic impact on all children, no matter what their age.
 According to the Centers for Disease Control and Prevention:

 - Toddlers who are in the appropriate car seat for their height and weight have a 54% decrease in their risk of death.